 3. Visit Nairobi National Park

 Kenya’s first national park, Nairobi National Park is a haven for wildlife.
-Visitors may spot lions, gazelles, buffaloes, warthogs, cheetahs, zebras, giraffes, ostriches and different types of birds.
+Visitors may spot lions, gazelles, buffaloes, warthogs, cheetahs, zebras, giraffes, ostriches, and different types of birds.
 Nairobi’s skyscrapers can also be seen from the park.

 4. Help save the Elephants and Rhinos at the Sheldrick Elephant Orphanage

 Elephant calves orphaned by poaching are brought here from all over the country.
 You can watch baby elephants play at the Sheldrick Elephant Orphanage, where orphaned elephants are hand reared before being released back into the wild.
 The elephant babies play around in their daily mud bath between 11 a.m. and noon.
 Visitors can commune with these lovable creatures as they frolic in the mud and drink from giant baby bottles.
 If you are lucky enough, you can also play with several orphaned rhinos.
 If you’ve fallen in love with an elephant or rhino you can foster one, starting from US$50 a year.
-This is a good centre for general information on Elephants and their Conservation.
+This is a good center for general information on Elephants and their Conservation.

 5. Feed Giraffes at the Giraffe Center